 - Mining will increase fire risk to both the swamp and nearby private property, including timber and blueberry farms.

 - Mining will destroy the habitat of threatened and endangered species including gopher tortoises, indigo snakes, round-tailed muskrat, red-cockaded woodpecker, and possibly flatwoods salamanders, and habitat with the Swamp ecosystem.

-How will mining impact the Economy of the swamp?
+Impact on the Economy of the swamp

 Mining the Okefenokee Swamp threatens the economies of surrounding communities.
 The location of the mining operation in such proximity to the swamp will degrade the wilderness and dark sky experience, which are major draws for the 600,000+ annual visitors.